G-Siu/Personal-Projects/J's DnD Seshes/README.md

 ### Session 3
 <div style="text-align: justify">
 The party stay the night in Jensen's quarters in the observatory.
-During that time they eat food and read the pages of Jensen's diary which reveals a member of the council of Mythrandir has been visiting the island.
+They eat food and read the pages of Jensen's diary, revealing a member of the council of Mythrandir has been visiting the island.

 In the morning, they ask Inara about the potions which she identifies to be the Good Hope, Haste and Sanctuary potions.
 When asked about the council member, she says she has an idea but doesn't reveal anything until Renfri presses her for more information later on.
 She then reveals to Renfri that she is suspicious of Vespera Shadowmire, her old mentor, who she knows has been leaving on various research missions.
 She vows to confront her on her return to Mythrandir.

-The party then enter the caves under the observatory and battle two basilisks, working together using the shards of Jensen's mirror to defeat the basilisks with ease.
+The party enter the caves under the observatory and battle two basilisks, working together using the shards of Jensen's mirror to defeat them with ease.
 Pip and Renfri deal the final blows.
 On exiting the caves, Jessy's true identity is revealed: she is in fact a half-elf, not a human and is 92 years old.
 Whilst Pip and Lia are forgiving of Jessy, Renfri keeps her distance.
-The party returns to the celebrating town of Dragon's Rest and are given free drinks by the bartender Greg who asks them what they call themselves.
+The party returns to the celebrating town of Dragon's Rest and are given free drinks by the bartender, Greg, who asks them what they call themselves.
 At the
 moment: The Cross Swords.
 </div>

 ### Session 4